Student Assessment Scheme

 Our Student Assessment Scheme, started in 1975, is cited as a model of academic thoroughness and professionalism.

-The new ISTD briefs launched October 2023 for the 2024 Student Assessment.
+The new ISTD briefs, launched in October 2024 for the 2025 Student Assessment.
 Through our highly acclaimed scheme, ISTD engages with universities and institutions across the globe to raise the profile of typography in design education.
 Our goal is to give both tutors and students the opportunity to explore and develop typography as an inherent part of the design process and thus bring the typographic gesture to the forefront of their design education.

 Our rigorous approach keeps standards consistently high, and ensures the scheme maintains its global significance.
 Students who are successful in the scheme are offered full membership of the ISTD.